CasparKielwein/Aaargh/Brainstorming.md

 ## Class Simple Options
 Each class should have a option which is straight forward to play.
+This is for players who really don't want to bother with complex mechanics.

 Fighter: "Strength and Training"
 Rogue:
 Sorcerer: Wizard
 Godsworn: Choose a simple domain
 Druid: Form of the warden, or beast companion, Which Circle?

+## Trigger events
+These can be used for disciplines and regaining power points.

+### Very Common (expected at least once per turn)
+* Attack an enemy (you / ally)
+* enemy attacks an ally
+* enemy attacks you
+* you / ally / enemy move
+* start your turn
+* end your turn

+### Common (expected at least once per round)
+* hit for each possible attack
+* miss for each possible attack

+### Rare (multiple times per encounter)
+* kill an enemy
+* bloody an enemy
+* you / enemy / ally rolls a critical hit
+* roll initiative
+* you drop to 0 hit points
+* you are bloodied
+* an ally drops to 0 hit points
+* an enemy triggers an opportunity attack